eylau-ucsd/ctf-sols/LakeCTF/KeyShare/writeup.md

 There's a question though: how big should our primes be for the modular congruences?

-Remember, our server only gives us a total of four queries - it only lets us know `pk * h` for 4 different `h`'s.
-If we pick the order of our `h`'s to be too small, then the product of the `h`'s orders `p_1 * p_2 * p_3 * p_4` will be so small that it will not let us reconstruct `pk` (or at least narrow down the number of possible `pk` candidates to a small amount).
-If we pick the order of our `h`'s to be too big, we will be able to reconstruct `pk`, but the problem will be that performing the discrete log for each individual `pk * h` will take too long.
+Remember, our server only gives us a total of four queries - it only lets us know `sk * h` for 4 different `h`'s.
+If we pick the order of our `h`'s to be too small, then the product of the `h`'s orders `p_1 * p_2 * p_3 * p_4` will be so small that it will not let us reconstruct `sk` (or at least narrow down the number of possible `sk` candidates to a small amount).
+If we pick the order of our `h`'s to be too big, we will be able to reconstruct `sk`, but the problem will be that performing the discrete log for each individual `sk * h` will take too long.

 So we need a kind of balance in the middle.
 We know that the order of the whole elliptic curve is ~2^192, so for `p_1 * p_2 * p_3 * p_4` to exceed/equal/be close to that number we will need `2^(192/4) = 2^48`.
 The time complexity of doing discrete log is roughly `2^24` which is nearing towards the "long" end of computing times, but is still feasible for our purposes.